 If you’re coming to Tanzania to gaze in awe at the annual migration of over 2 million wildebeest, then the Serengeti is the place to go.
 Probably the most famous protected area in all of Africa, it’s the largest national park in the country and has some of the highest ever recorded wildlife concentrations.

 The Serengeti is one of the best spots to see the famous Big 5, as well as cheetah racing across the plains, elephants trundling along the periphery and vultures circling overhead.
-It doesn’t get much more ‘African’ than this.
+It doesn’t get much more ‘African’ than this, whether you are on a Tanzania honeymoon or a family adventure, visiting the Serengeti is a must.

 The short yellow grasses of the endless plains make it easier to spot more elusive game.
 The Serengeti also boasts one of the densest leopard populations on the continent, as well as a healthy mix of predators and scavengers, following along after the migration in search of easy pickings.